Idrisvohra9/YtVideoDownloader/README.md

+# Download YouTube videos to MP3 Using this python script!🎵

+### By Tech Achievers :)

+### Key features:

+1. Fast downloads from YouTube
+2. Automatic MP3 conversion
+3. No ads or waiting times
+4. Easy graphical user interface
+5. Multiple video downloads

-# Getting Started
+# Getting Started 🚀

-> Note: Make sure you have Python and pip installed on your system before following these steps.
+## Note: Make sure you have Python and pip installed on your system before following these steps.

 Follow these steps to set up and use this repository: